Hattix.co.uk PC Hardware Collection

 Note the good performance.
 Why are we seeing excellent performance from a DRAMless SSD with a budget controller and QLC NAND?

-QLC isn't any slower to write to and the size of the CrystalDiskMark test file fits within the P3's pSLC cache.
+The size of the CrystalDiskMark test file fits within the P3's pSLC cache.
 This means the P3 isn't being overly stressed and doesn't expose its weaknesses.
 This fits with most real world use that one will have for such a drive, short of installing a new game (or doing an update to one), most writes are not large enough.

 What a Hard Disk Is